Learning how to read violin sheet music is a challenging but important task.

 The Treble Clef

-Notice the fancy swirly symbol you see on your violin beginner book or sheet music.
+You may recognize the fancy swirly symbol at the beginning of the staff as a clef.
 Clef symbols are reference points that name a specific note on the staff from which the names of all the other notes are based.

 Lower pitched instruments use other clefs with different reference points, such as bass or alto clef.
 But in violin (as well as higher pitched instruments such as flute and trumpet) we use the treble clef.